 - Intelligent Document Processing Software

-Each of these software use a different set of data anonymization techniques, which we will discuss more in-depth in the following section.
+Each of these software uses a different set of data anonymization techniques, which can be executed automatically.
+In the next section, we will discuss this more in-depth.

 The following list consists of the most commonly used techniques to anonymize or remove sensitive data: